Brain Salad Surgery: Release

 In spite of the feeling that Lake's acoustic song "Still....You Turn Me On" stood out as an evident single choice, Emerson, Lake & Palmer did not select it for a release, both because Palmer did not play on the track and because it was least representative of the album or their general direction.
 Instead of that song, the group's interpretation of "Jerusalem" was chosen for the single, which would be backed with another studio out-take, "When the Apple Blossoms Bloom in the Windmills of Your Mind I'll Be Your Valentine".
 The single (Note: Manticore K13503) was released on 30 November 1973, but its success was inhibited by the BBC, which banned the song from airplay.
 As a result, "Jerusalem" failed to chart in the United Kingdom.

 In the United States, Brain Salad Surgery was released in December 1973 by Manticore on vinyl record, (Note: Manticore MC66669) cassette, and 8-track cartridge, and distributed by Atlantic.
-Although no singles were issued, it climbed to number 11 on the Billboard 200 and stayed in the charts for 47 weeks, more than any other Emerson, Lake & Palmer album.
+Although no singles were issued, it climbed to No.11 on the Billboard 200 and stayed in the charts for 47 weeks, more than any other Emerson, Lake & Palmer album.
 It has been certified Gold by the Recording Industry Association of America for selling at least 500,000 copies in the United States.